-- 1. Double-click Simba MySQL 1.0.dmg to mount the disk image. - 2.
-Double-click Simba MySQL 1.0.pkg to run the installer. - 3.
-In the installer, click Continue. - 4.
-On the Software License Agreement screen, click Continue, and when the prompt appears, click Agree if you agree to the terms of the License Agreement. - 5.
+- 1. Double-click Simba MySQL 1.1.dmg to mount the disk image. - 2.
+In the installer, click Continue. - 3.
+On the Software License Agreement screen, click Continue, and when the prompt appears, click Agree if you agree to the terms of the License Agreement. - 4.
 Optionally, to change the installation location, click Change Install Location, then select the desired location, and then click Continue.

-By default, the connector files are installed in the /Library/simba/mysqlodbc directory.
+By default, the files are installed in the / Library/simba/mysqlodbc directory.

-- 6. To accept the installation location and begin the installation, click Install. - 7.
-When the installation completes, click Close. - 8.
-If you received a license file through email, then copy the license file into the /lib subfolder in the connector installation directory.
+- 5. To accept the installation location and begin the installation, click Install. - 6.
+When the installation completes, click Close. - 7.
+If you received a license file through email, then copy the license file into the /lib subfolder in the installation directory.
 You must have root privileges when changing the contents of this folder.

-For example, if you installed the connector to the default location, you would copy the license file into the /Library/simba/mysqlodbc/lib folder.
+For example, if you installed the to the default location, you would copy the license file into the /Library/simba/mysqlodbc/lib folder.

-Next, configure the environment variables on your machine to make sure that the ODBC driver manager can work with the connector.
-For more information, see Configuring the ODBC Driver Manager on Non-Windows Machines on page 28.
+Next, configure the environment variables on your machine to make sure that the ODBC driver manager can work with the .
+For more information, see Configuring the ODBC Driver Manager on Non-Windows Machines on page 30.